 Instructions

-- Combine the flour, desiccated coconut, baking powder, baking soda, and salt with a whisk.
-Set aside.3 cups all-purpose flour, ½ cup + 2 tablespoon unsweetened desiccated coconut, 2 ½ teaspoon baking powder, ½ teaspoon baking soda, ½ teaspoon salt
+- Whisk together the flour, desiccated coconut, baking powder, baking soda, and salt.
+Set aside.3 cups all-purpose flour, ½ cup + 2 tablespoon unsweetened desiccated coconut, 2 ½ teaspoon baking powder, ½ teaspoon baking soda, ½ teaspoon fine sea salt

-- Whisk together the coconut milk, sugar, melted butter, eggs, lemon zest, sour cream, and oil until combined.1 ½ cups full-fat coconut milk, ½ cup + 1 tablespoon unsalted butter, 1 cup granulated sugar, 2 large whole eggs, ¼ cup sour cream or full-fat greek yogurt, 2 tablespoon canola or vegetable oil, 1 tablespoon fresh lemon zest
+- Rub the lemon zest into the sugar.
+Then add the coconut milk, melted butter, eggs, sour cream, and oil.
+Whisk until combined.1 ½ cups full-fat coconut milk, ½ cup + 1 tablespoon unsalted butter, 1 cup granulated sugar, 2 large whole eggs, ¼ cup sour cream, 2 tablespoon canola oil, 1 tablespoon fresh lemon zest

-- Pour the dry ingredients into the bowl of wet ingredients and whisk until almost combined and there are still some dry flour pockets.
+- Pour the dry ingredients into the bowl of wet ingredients and whisk until almost combined, with some dry flour pockets still remaining.

-- Add the frozen raspberries and fold them gently into the batter until just combined.2 cups frozen raspberries
+- Fold the frozen raspberries gently into the batter until just combined.2 cups frozen raspberries

-- Scoop the batter into a 12-cup lined muffin pan.
-The batter should sit above the liner and hold about ⅓ cup or 110 grams in each liner. (see photo in post instructions for a visual)
+- Use a large cookie or ice cream scoop to portion the batter into the liners.
+The batter should sit above the liner and hold about ⅓ cup in each liner. (see the photo in post instructions for a visual)

-- Bake at 425 F/220 C for 8 minutes, then decrease the temp to 350 F/180 C and bake for another 19-23 minutes or until the tops are golden brown and a toothpick inserted into the center comes out covered in moist crumbs and no wet batter.
+- Bake at 425 F/220 C for 8 minutes, then without opening the oven, decrease the temp to 350 F/180 C. Bake for another 19-23 minutes or until the tops are golden brown and a toothpick inserted into the center comes out clean.

 Notes